marijnh/Eloquent-JavaScript/03_functions.md

 {{index abstraction, vocabulary}}

 Typical adult English speakers have some 20,000 words in their vocabulary.
 Few programming languages come with 20,000 commands built in.
 And the vocabulary that _is_ available tends to be more precisely defined, and thus less flexible, than in human language.
-Therefore, we usually _have_ to introduce new concepts to avoid repeating ourselves too much.
+Therefore, we _have_ to introduce new words to avoid excessive verbosity.

 ## Defining a function